Elasticsearch

 Run the List Indices command to obtain Index Name.
 Index Name can be found in the returned raw data at the path $[*].index.

-If your input Event ID already exists, no new event will be created and the existing event will be updated.
+If the input Event ID already exists, no new event will be created and the existing event will be updated.

-If you input an Event ID in the JSON object input of Event ID field, it must match the value of the Event ID field.
-Otherwise, the value you input into the Event ID field will be ignored.
+If the Event Object includes an Event ID field, its value must match the value entered in the Event ID field.
+Otherwise, the value entered in the Event ID field will be ignored.

 Input